zmess24/personal-website-nextjs/src/posts/vector-databases-and-similarity-search.md

     [0.99258333, 0.38892223]

-And for validation, let's test our implementation against a production grade function from [scikit-learn](https://scikit-learn.org/), and see how our custom solution compares:
+For validation, let's test our implementation against a production grade cosine similarity function from [scikit-learn](https://scikit-learn.org/), and see how our custom solution compares:

 ```python
 from sklearn.metrics.pairwise import cosine_similarity